Piyush3dB/blog/pages/2017-04-20-corr-not-conv/index.md

-> The Convolution Operator in ConvNets don't perform Convolution, but rather, perform Correlation.
+> The Convolution Operator in ConvNets don't perform Convolution, but rather, perform Correlation because the kernel is not flipped.

+> Convolution is the link that bridges Correlation with Frequency Domain Theory.
+In Signal Processing theory this link is known as the Convolution Theorem.